 Until we peek under the veneer of translation and see the Hebrew/Aramaic intent underneath, we’ll never understand that this model prayer was never intended to be read or recited, but to be lived.
 Jesus’ entire purpose, mission, and message was simply to show us our Father…who he is, how he lives and loves.
 To pray this prayer is to live as Jesus lived with his Father, and the first step for us as modern Westerners is to break the mental images of our English translations and see the Aramaic meaning underneath.
-When understood from a Hebrew/Aramaic point of view, the five lines of the prayer jump out as a reordering of the attitude, process, and priority of our daily moments: to clear a space, match God’s desire, immerse in the moment, release from the past, and realize the present, form the basis of Jesus’ one and only Way to the Father and how he encourages us to pray.
+When understood from a Hebrew/Aramaic point of view, the five lines of the prayer jump out as a reordering of the attitude, process, and priority of our daily moments: the basis of Jesus’ one and only Way to the Father and how he encourages us to pray.

 You Never Run Dry